Semen Padang F.C.

 Semen Padang Football Club is an Indonesian professional football club based in Indarung, Padang, West Sumatra.
-Founded on 30 November 1980, they currently compete in the Super League since 2024–25 season, following promotion.
+They will compete in the Championship next season, following relegation from the 2025–26 Super League.

+History

+The club was founded on 30 November 1980.
 It made its debut by participating in Galatama First Division in 1980.
 In 1982, Semen Padang succeeded in winning the First Division and at the same time was promoted to the Galatama Premier Division.

 Stadium

 Gelora Haji Agus Salim Stadium, located in Padang's West Padang subdistrict.

 Semen Padang plays its home games at the Gelora Haji Agus Salim Stadium which located in Padang, West Sumatra.

 Supporters and rivalries

 Supporters

 Semen Padang has four main supporters groups, The Kerbau Merah Suporter (Kmers), Spartacs, UWS 1980 and Padang Fans.
 The Kmers is the oldest group, which was established on 14 November 2001.
 During Semen Padang matches, they usually occupy the north stands.
 Spartacs is currently the largest supporters group of the club which was founded on 18 May 2010.
 They occupy the south stand of the stadium.